photomz/arc-evolutionary/writeup.md

 After lots of experimenting, I got a [record of 53.6%](https://arcprize.org/leaderboard) on the public leaderboard using Sonnet 3.5.[1](https://jeremyberman.substack.com/p/how-i-got-a-record-536-on-arc-agi#footnote-1-152458109) This is a significant improvement over the previous high score (Ryan’s) of 43%.

 My approach works by having Sonnet 3.5 generate a bunch of Python transform functions, testing them against challenge examples, and then using the best-performing functions to create new prompts for generating even better solutions.
 This process repeats multiple times, ultimately generating up to 500 functions using 31 dynamic prompts per challenge.

+I was inspired by [genetic algorithms](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies) and have been referring to this approach as **Evolutionary Test-time Compute**.

 I have the LLM generate Python functions, instead of just outputting solution grids, because functions can be executed and verified for correctness (detailed in the next section) but grids cannot.